Vayne Build Guide by jhoijhoi

 There are games when you are being caught out by CC and you haven't taken Cleanse for whatever reason, or if you're getting destroyed by ability power damage.
 Grab these boots instead of Berserker's Greaves for the Tenacity and magic resist.

-LIFE STEAL + STACKING DAMAGE
+The Bloodthirster > LIFE STEAL + STACKING DAMAGE

 Bloodthirster is rushed mostly by caster ADCs, especially those with shorter range and thus prone to more skirmishes and trades, in addition to the fact that it is easier to rush BT due to an early Vamp Scepter.
 Building BT is all about dealing a lot of early game damage and out-sustaining the enemy AD.
 When tossing up between the decision to buy BT or BotRK, size up the enemy team and decide whether you will need straight lifesteal, or health shred.

-LIFE STEAL + SLOW + HEALTH SHREDDING
+Blade of the Ruined King > LIFE STEAL + SLOW + HEALTH SHREDDING

 This item has been popularised by it's rework and due to the current meta of entire teams buying Warmog's Armor.
 BotRK deals percentage health damage, and returns half that damage to you via life steal; this makes it a viable choice to replace or supplement the Bloodthirster.
 Equally important is the active ability to slow an opponent which is infinitely powerful on ADCs with no/little CC, or short range, such as Vayne.

-PERSONAL PERCENTAGE ARMOUR PENETRATION
+Last Whisper > PERSONAL PERCENTAGE ARMOUR PENETRATION

 An age-old debate that has sparked arguments since Season One and amplified due to Black Cleaver buffs.
 The tl;dr version is: If the enemy team has a lot of armour, buy Last Whisper.
-If they don't, grab The Black Cleaver.
+If they don't, grab Black Cleaver.
 Simple.

-TEAM ORIENTATED ARMOUR PENETRATION
+The Black Cleaver > TEAM ORIENTATED ARMOUR PENETRATION

-CRITICAL STRIKE DAMAGE + CRITICAL STRIKE CHANCE
+Infinity Edge > CRITICAL STRIKE DAMAGE + CRITICAL STRIKE CHANCE

 This is easily the most common item to buy when building for typical ADCs.
 There are many reasons for it, but put quite simply, it works.
 The critical strike chance, coupled with the significant damage boost of AD and critical strike damage means that your ADC will be dealing huge amounts of damage, especially as the masteries we choose enhance critical strike damage and the items we buy (Phantom/Shiv) round it all up.
-Traditionally (Season One - Season Two), this item was bought first, but with the introduction and rework of BotRK, we're seeing many ADCs delay this item for last purchase, or not buy it at all.

-CLEANSE AS AN ITEM
+Mercurial Scimitar > CLEANSE AS AN ITEM

 This is the upgrade of Quicksilver Sash and should be upgraded end game after your other items.
 The unique active is like Cleanse, and is very useful if you are finding yourself continuously targeted by CC that would be best mitigatable (Malzahar's ult, for example).

-HUGE HEALTH BOOST
+Warmog's Armor > HUGE HEALTH BOOST + HEALTH REGEN

 Simply put, 1000HP is 1000HP.
 You add 1% for each point of magic resist and armour you have.
 So for example, at the end of the game you have Warmog's + 75MR + 75AR.
 Your base health will be around 2700HP.
 With resistances, your effective health becomes around 4700HP.

-MOVEMENT SPEED BOOST ON ATTACK
+Enchantment: Furor > MOVEMENT SPEED BOOST ON ATTACK

 You can hold off buying this enchantment until end game if you feel the need to conserve cash.
 However, realise that by attacking anything, you get a movement speed boost - this is great for chasing, and even fleeing if you know how to kite.

-INSTANT HEALTH + MANA RESTORATION ON SPAWN PLATFORM
+Enchantment: Homeguard > INSTANT HEALTH + MANA RESTORATION ON SPAWN PLATFORM

 This enchantment is best bought if/when your base is being sieged by the enemy team.
 It allows you to recall and instantly regain your health and mana, in addition to give you a huge movement speed boost to help you get back into the fight.

-TENACITY
+Zephyr > TENACITY

 A great item to replace Mercury's Treads/ Berserker's Greaves late game if you need Tenacity.
 Remember, Tenacity doesn't stack, so you can't have Merc's and Zephyr, else you'll be wasting a lot of gold and an item slot worth.
 The cooldown reduction is useful for helping you late game with Vayne's ultimate to great effect.

-SURVIVE BEING BURSTED DOWN
+Maw of Malmortius > SURVIVE BEING BURSTED DOWN

 This is the upgrade of Hexdrinker and should be upgraded end game after your other items.
 The unique passive is like Blitzcrank's passive Mana Barrier, and is very useful if you are finding yourself continuously destroyed by the enemy team.
 The passive means that you can't be burst down by one spell or attack.